vitobellini/vitobellini.github.io/_posts/2018-01-03-how-to-build-a-recommender-system-in-tensorflow.md

 pre, pre_op = tf.metrics.precision(labels=eval_x, predictions=eval_y)
 {% endhighlight %}

-Because of TensorFlow uses computational graph for his operations, placeholders and variables must be initialized, at this point no more variables can be allocated.
+Because of TensorFlow uses computational graphs for his operations, placeholders and variables must be initialized, at this point, no more variables can be allocated.

 {% highlight python %}
 # Initialize the variables (i.e. assign their default value)